sova-org/Sova/doc/define-languages/define-languages.typ

 These instructions are all of the form ``` Op(x, y, z)```.
 Arguments x and y are inputs and z is an output.
-It is expected that x and y are two numbers of the same type (int or float).
+It is expected that x and y are two numbers of the same type (int, float or duration).
 If this is not the case:
-- if z is a float or an int, they will both be casted to the type of z,
+- if z is a float, an int or a duration, they will both be casted to the type of z,
-- else they will both be casted to float.
+- else they will both be casted to the type of x.
 The result of the operation will be casted to the type of z (if needed).

 Each instruction performs a different operation, as shown in @tab:arithmetic.